srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 1. @EnableTransactionManagement - along with @Configuration class, not used if we using spring-data or spring-tx
 2. @Transactional - class level. perform rollback ```@Transactional(rollbackFor = { SQLException.class })```
 so beingtransaction,transaction.commit are not needed.. to enable this we need @EnableTransactionManagement in java file
 or in xml file //<tx:annotation-driven transaction-manager="myTransactionManager" />

+Note: Transaction is alterntive for session.begin, session.commit, session.rollback

 | Propagation Type  | Description                         | Use Case                                     |
 |-------------------|-------------------------------------|----------------------------------------------|